HaemanthSP/DeftEval/notes/Notes.md

 * In that line, by looking at the decoded mis-prediction which doesnt seem to contain any punctuation(Which could be critical for certain type of definitions).
 Tokenizer need attention

 Vocab size with filtering: 25427
-Vocab size without filtering: 26121
+Vocab size without filtering: 26121 (to Minimize: Might need to lower the text before encoding)

 |  Model Name | Model | Epochs | Train Loss | Train Precision| Train Recall| Val.
 Loss| Val.
 Precision| Val.
 Recall| Test Loss | Test Precision | Test Recall |
 |-------|:---------:|:---------:|:---------:|:---------:|:-----:|:---------:|:-----:|:---------:|:---------:|:---------:|:---------:|